 • Town Square Theater — Go backstage to meet Mickey Mouse in his rehearsal room.

-• Disney Festival of Fantasy Parade — All-new daytime parade celebrating the characters and stories of Fantasyland.
+• Disney Festival of Fantasy Parade — Daytime parade celebrating the characters and stories of Fantasyland.

 • Move It!
 Shake It!
 Dance & Play It!
 Street Party — Celebrate with Disney and Pixar pals at this delightful street jubilee that gets you moving and grooving.